jgpestana/software-bounty-program/bounties/Android_Toolbox_v1.md

 ### Current developments in progress

-Currently, the toolbox has basic things to develop in fermat, we have to expand it more with:
+Currently, the toolbox has basic things to develop in Fermat, we have to expand it more with:

 ## General Purpose